absmach/magistrala-docs/docs/platform-management.md

 }
 ```

+For more information about the Users service API, please check out the [API documentation](https://github.com/mainflux/mainflux/blob/master/users/openapi.yml).

 ## System provisioning

 Before proceeding, make sure that you have created a new account and obtained an authorization key.